fhmjones/rebase-tutorial/README.md

 The colleague working on issue02 should do the same after forking, then cloning the project.
 Then they shoudl check out a branch to do their work on issue02

 When work on issue02 is done, there should be a pull request sent from the issue02 worker.

+To experience a merge conflict, the owner could edit the issue02 file or the collaborator could edit issue 01 file before the pull request.